NJ07997/search-gif/README.md

 ### `npm start`

-Runs the app in the development mode.<br\>
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.